Lexicon PCM 90

 The Lexicon PCM 90 gives you Lexicon’s renowned high-end reverb effects with a powerful new interface that provides easy access to superbly crafted presets as well as a wealth of programming capabilities for the sound designer.
 The Lexicon PCM 90 contains a built-in library of 250 reverb effects that simulate realistic halls, rooms and plates, and let you create completely natural, or other-worldly spaces.

-The presets are organized into 5 Banks of 50, and are functionally grouped for different applications.
+The presets are organised into 5 Banks of 50 and are functionally grouped for different applications.
 Be sure to experiment with all 250 presets to get a feel for the full range of Lexicon PCM 90 capabilities.

 Each preset in the Lexicon PCM 90 has one or more of its parameters patched to the front panel ADJUST knob, giving you instant control over the primary aspect of the effect – without going into Edit mode.